mgnfy-view/mobility-protocol/README.md

 ### Prerequisites

-Make sure you have git, rust, sui binaries installed and configured on your system.
+Make sure you have git, rust, and sui binaries installed and configured on your system.

 ### Installation